The Flair Espresso Maker Review

 Read our full ROK Espresso Maker review.

 You like funky designs – Sure, the Flair has its own unique look – even the aesthetically-pleasing Flair 58 has a look of its own.
 But the Cafelat Robot looks like something that came out of a science fiction movie.
 If you want to know more, head to our Cafelat Robot review.
+We also compared the Flair and the Robot here.

 Similar to the Handpresso, it’s an all-in-one manual espresso maker in the shape of a small capsule.
 Once the coffee grounds and hot water are added, simply press a button to brew your espresso into the bottom chamber, which conveniently unscrews for use as a cup.
 Perfect for the outdoors.